5TH AND JUNIPER

 WORK - LIFE AND THE BALANCE

-I needed to take things one at a time though, and the thought of having an online store, blogging/content creating and working full time, all while trying to "heal my soul" was all just too much!
+I needed to take things one at a time though, and the thought of having an online store, blogging/content creating, and working full time, all while trying to "heal my soul" was just all too much!
 So I started with something that I was good at, had the time for, and something that I'd probably do for free...reselling.

 However, after a strong year in a half of going hard in the reselling game and creating 5&J in itself, I begin to miss the other things that I use to do to clear my mind and feel better about life in general.
-I had loved to read, go for walks, journal, sit and listen to music, enjoy anything outside, and just be "still" in the moment.
+I loved to read, go for walks, journal, sit and listen to music, enjoy anything outside, and just be "still" in the moment.
 However, I realized that I had allowed the business to completely shift my focus and mindset.
 I was always in a "go" mode with no time to stop and smell the roses...literally.

 I guess all of this kind of goes along with gratitude.
 I was so focused on growing my business, that I forgot to stop and think about how far I've come.
 I realized that I was currently living out my wishes and completely forgot to be thankful for the things that I'd already accomplished.
-For example, my daily 9-5 was stressing me out (in ways you wouldn't even imagine) but I purposely adjusted my career path and accepted a lower paying position.
-It was a bit of a shock at first and something that I had to get use to again, but it gave me what I needed most...time, convenience & mental clarity.
-That time allowed me to put more energy into building 5&J, my new job and residency created an extremely convenient space to be able to pretty much work on reselling and get my daily duties of the position done at the same time, and my mental health had improved in a major way because of it.
+For example, my daily 9-5 was stressing me out (in ways you wouldn't even imagine) but I purposely adjusted my career path and accepted a lower-paying position.
+It was a bit of a shock at first and something that I had to get used to again, but it gave me what I needed most...time, convenience & mental clarity.
+That time allowed me to put more energy into building 5&J, my new job and residency created an extremely convenient space to be able to pretty much work on reselling and get my daily duties of the position done at the same time, and my mental health had improved in a major way because of it all.

 As of today, I'm working on the balance of it all.
 I've reached a bit of a coasting period, "smooth sailing" if you will.
-The initial shock of a new career, home, and small business start up has subsided and I'm ready to approach life differently.
+The initial shock of a new career, home, and small business start-up has subsided and I'm ready to approach life differently.
 No pressure to get things done by a specific time, no pressure to create content for social media, no pressure with my 9-5, no pressure for ANYTHING!
 I've realized I'm so much happier taking things slow and steady and I look forward to introducing the simple things back into my life again.